monika2333/edu_news_pipeline/README.md

 - Writes/updates rows in `raw_articles`
 - Skips articles already present in the database

-- Early?stop policy for duplicates:
+- Early-stop policy for duplicates:
-  - Toutiao: while scanning each author¡¯s feed, stops after `TOUTIAO_EXISTING_CONSECUTIVE_STOP` consecutive items already present in the DB (default 5).
+  - Toutiao: while scanning each authorâ€™s feed, stops after `TOUTIAO_EXISTING_CONSECUTIVE_STOP` consecutive items already present in the DB (default 5).
 Set it to `0` to never early?stop on existing items.
   - ChinaNews: while iterating scroll pages, skips existing items and stops when `CHINANEWS_EXISTING_CONSECUTIVE_STOP` consecutive items are already present (default 5).
 Set it to `0` to never early?stop on existing items.

 #### Examples